 Snippet construction – Chunks might be in a document’s chunk tree might be assigned a pseudo-title, and those pseudo-titles might be relied upon to construct a more accurate snippet of the page for search results, capturing the major topics of the page and including at least one of the pseudo-titles.

 Google Sets collected information that appears in implied and explicit lists on the Web to tell you about other terms that could be included in the same set of terms when you submitted at least a couple of terms to the application.
 Google Squared, before it became another victim of Google’s “more wood behind fewer arrows,” let you search for a specific topic, such as [Presidents of the United States], and you would have search results returned to you in the form of tables, with a first column listing the names of the Presidents, a second column that might tell you the dates of their births, the third column with place of birth, the fourth column with their political party, and so on.

 Instead of searching lists, like Google Sets, Google Squared pulled information from tables across the Web.
 It collected not only subjects associated with your query, such as the names of the Presidents, but also attributes associated with those subjects.

 An article in Communications of the ACM, Structured Data on the Web (pdf), provides a very readable and high level (and highly recommended) look at the WebTables (pdf) project behind Google Squared.
 By crawling and trying to make sense of data found in structures like tables across the Web, Google provides ways to:

 - Integrate Data from multiple sources on the Web

-The data shown in the spreadsheets returned by Google Squared would pull in information from more than one table, so that the birthdates for the Presidents might be found in a number of Web tables, and the political party affiliations of the Presidents might be pulled in from a number of other tables on the Web.
+The data shown in the spreadsheets returned by Google Squared would pull in information from more than one table so that the birthdates for the Presidents might be found in several Web tables, and the political party affiliations of the Presidents might be pulled in from many other tables on the Web.